 In SilicoNoah Hutton

-Fifteen years ago, director Noah Hutton became fascinated by the bold project of a visionary neuroscientist.
-Goal: to recreate a human brain in all its complexity on supercomputers.
-The daring and very expensive project succeeded in convincing the European Union and received more than a billion (!)
-Euro subsidy.
-But as the years and the euros ticked away, the gap between excessive ambition and objective results widened.
+A bold project of a visionary neurologist charmed everyone.
+He would replicate a human brain, in all its complexity, on supercomputers.
+No other project managed to convince the European Union to get that many subsidies.
+But as years and funds ticked away, the gap between excessive ambition and objective results kept getting bigger.

 Science